mhbeyatli/Database-Projesi---Y-zme-Yar-malar-Veritaban-/docs/developer/Mustafa Tıkır.rst

 2. Delete Function
 ==================

-   For deleteing an record from database, empty button sould be clicked which stands on left hand side of that record,
+   For deleting an record from database, empty button sould be clicked which stands on left hand side of that record,
-    and delete button sould be clicked.
+    and delete button should be clicked.

     When delete button is pressed, code sends the button and delete parameter to record_page function in Records.py